 - Cultural Wellness & Adjusting to LCC

 - Preparing for Academic Success

 - Working with Your Advisor

 - Emotional Wellness

 - LCC’s Multicultural Identity

 Want to lead Orientation and First Year Seminar?

 Apply to be a student leader during the Spring semester!
 Student leaders are hired for the following academic year.
-For specific questions, visit Leadership development program webpage or reach out to Student Life Vice President Margarita Pavlovic at email@example.com.
+For specific questions, visit Leadership Development Program webpage or reach out to the Director of Student Engagement and Formation.